cs2113-f23/cs2113-f23.github.io/syllabus.md

 ### Participation/Attendance

 Participation is worth 1% of your grade.
-You earn participation credit by attending lecture.
+You earn participation credit by attending lecture for the full lecture period.

+### Re-grade requests and grades on Blackboard

+It is your responsibility to make sure that grades have been correctly entered in Blackboard in a timely manner.
+Please make sure that Blackboard reflects your correct scores within two weeks of an assignment due date; we will not adjust scores after this deadline.

+Please be aware that Blackboard does not weight overall course grades correctly.
+You can calculate your grade in the course at any time by referring to the raw scores on Blackboard, and using the weights above to calculate your grade in the class.

+No assignments will be accepted for re-grade requests after final exam grades have been recorded in Blackboard.

 ## Submission/Late Work Policy

 We do not accept late work in this course.
 If you have a reason you need an extension (illness, unplanned emergency, etc.) please email the professor at least 12 hours before the deadline.
 Extensions will be offered at professor discretion.
+Delayed flights, vacations, and being busy with other courses are not accepted as excused absences.
+If you are unable to attend the final due to an unforseen event like an illness, a doctor's note (or documentation for another university-approved excuse and instructor discretion) will be required to qualify for a makeup.

+For any extension and/or retake, a doctor's note (or other university-approved excused absence and instructor's discretion) is required to qualify.
+At-home COVID test results and self-diagnosed illnesses will not be granted extensions and makeups.
+The doctor's note must specify on which days the student is excused from attending class in order to qualify for an extension.

 ## Class Communication

-We will use two primary forms of communication in this class: email announcements and [Ed](https://edstem.org/us/courses/31676/discussion/).
+We will use two primary forms of communication in this class: email announcements and [Ed](https://edstem.org/us/courses/39551/discussion/).
 You are responsible for remaining up to date on any information sent by email or posted to Ed.
 This may include clarifications to assignments, updates on grading rubrics, and changes in office hours.

 For all general course information, questions, and clarifications, you should preference to using Ed.
 An instructor, TA, or even your fellow classmate can then answer a question.
 You can even post your questions anonymously.